Noted art director Nitin Desai found hanging at his studio near Mumbai | Entertainment

 - India

-Renowned film art director Nitin Desai was found hanging on Wednesday at his studio in Maharashtra's Raigad district neighbouring Mumbai, a senior police official said.
+Renowned art director Nitin Desai, a four-time National Award winner, was found hanging on Wednesday at his studio in Maharashtra's Raigad district neighbouring Mumbai, a senior police official said.

 Prima facie, it seems to be a case of suicide, the official said, adding they are investigating the case from all angles.